 At Bayside Family Medical, preventative health is one of our key drivers.
-That’s why we’ll make it a priority to run through your family history and identify any medical concerns that may come up in future.
+That’s why we’ll make it a priority to run through your family history and identify any medical concerns that may come up in the future.

 If you have a history of a particular medical condition like heart disease, your doctor can provide advice and tips about how to avoid it.